-I received an eARC from Bogi Takács, an author in this anthology and the spouse of the editor, in exchange for an honest review.
+I received an eARC of An Alphabet of Embers from Bogi Takács, an author in this anthology and the spouse of the editor, in exchange for an honest review.

 This anthology has one of the best flows I’ve ever seen, despite the lack of anything tying it together other than the binding of the pages.
 Every story flowed naturally into the next, and yet has its own body.

 I cannot recommend this book enough.
 It wholeheartedly earns this heart eyes rating.

 I highlighted at least one passage in each story in An Alphabet of Embers, but this was my favorite from M. Sereno’s Only Revolutions.

 Put your fist through the mirror, darling.
 We shall inhabit constellations.
 Let us be together, let us survive.